bahram1249/nestjs-automation-api/README.md

 Create a database in your sql server instance with the name of your choose for your DB_NAME

+We highly suggest you to disable DB_SYNCHRONIZE and use sql scripts in apps/core/sql

 ## Set Authentication variable

 In .env file set variable like below: